 Our lead therapeutic program is LV-101 (intranasal carbetocin) for the treatment of hyperphagia and behavior associated with Prader-Willi syndrome.

 A Phase 2 proof of concept study was conducted in 2014 testing LV-101 versus placebo in PWS.
 This randomized, double-blinded, placebo-controlled study showed clinically meaningful improvements in hyperphagia and associated behavioral symptoms.
-These data were recently presented at the 2018 Annual Meeting of the Pediatric Academic Societies and published in JCI Insight.
+These data were presented at the 2018 Annual Meeting of the Pediatric Academic Societies and published in JCI Insight.